COVID Building Reopening Plans

 Sunday Worship & Sunday School

-Even as the building slowly begins reopening, we will continue to worship online using Facebook and our website.
+Even as the building slowly begins reopening, we will continue to worship online using our website and YouTube channel.
 We will do so until it is safe to have 100+ people in one space together, with safety and social distancing precautions in place.
 We know that some of our most beloved worship practices (singing, communion, coffee hour) are not recommended even when small groups are initially able to gather.
 For that reason, we will continue to worship online for Sunday mornings.

-As the building slowly reopens, Bridge Pastor Alice Townley, Sue Schnackenberg, Marlene Brewbaker, and Connor Koppin and additional worship participants such as liturgists, and special musicians (including a modified bell choir) will continue recording worship.
-These worship segments are combined by Carl Lira with the help of Matt Pearson.
+As the building slowly reopens, Interim Pastor Peggy Casteel-Huston, Sue Schnackenberg, Marlene Brewbaker, Connor Koppin and additional worship participants such as liturgists, will conduct worship services from the sanctuary.
+These worship services will be available live and as recordings on our website and YouTube channel.
 We lament that our choirs will not be able to meet in person for quite a while, but are heartened by the creativity of our staff and lay leadership to create our online worship.